3211 Shannon Road

 To get to the heart of the matter, Investment managers can be compensated in two ways.
 They can be compensated as the resulted of a transaction, or they can be compensated via a fee schedule, regardless of any transaction taking place.
-Advisors who are compensated by a transaction (paid by a vendor) can not operate as a fiduciary.
+Registered Representatives who are compensated by a transaction (paid by a vendor) can not operate as a fiduciary.

 Advisors who are compensated by a fee schedule are paid directly by the investor (not a vendor) based on the agreed upon fee.
 The fee based advisor is able to enter in to an asset management agreement adhering to a fiduciary standard.